PowerMAN Frequently Asked Questions (FAQ)

 Please remember that you will need to confirm the number of computers currently running

-In some circumstances, such as an open access area, it may not be appropriate to use sleep or hibernate whilst
+In some circumstances, such as a public access area or classroom, it may not be appropriate to use sleep or hibernate whilst

 A full shutdown does not preserve the user’s session and they must therefore logon again and re-open any documents